project-alice-assistant/docs/docs/setup/alice-cli.md

 Stops Alice with `systemctl`

 ### Enable Alice service
-After installation, Alice's systemcl service is enabled by default, and she boots when your device boots.
+After installation, Alice's systemctl service is enabled by default, and she boots when your device boots.
 In case you disabled it, you can enable it here

 ### Disable Alice service
 This disables Alice's service, so she doesn't automatically start on system boot.